JAPANESE KNOTWEED SURVEY COST

 Category | Risk categories and their descriptions |

-4 | Japanese Knotweed is within 7 metres of a habitable space*, conservatory and/or garage, either within the boundaries of this property or in a neighbouring property or space; and/or Japanese Knotweed is causing serious damage to outbuildings, associated structures, drains, paths, boundary walls and fences and so on.
+4 | Japanese Knotweed is within 7 metres of a habitable space*, conservatory and/or garage, either within the boundaries of this property or in a neighbouring property or space; and/or Japanese Knotweed is causing serious damage to outbuildings, associated structures, drains, paths, boundary walls, fences, and other structures.
 Further investigations by an appropriately qualified and/or experienced person are required. |

 3 | Although Japanese Knotweed is present within the boundaries of the property, it is more than 7 metres from a habitable space, conservatory, and/or garage.
-If there is damage to outbuildings, associated structures, paths and boundary walls and fences, it is minor.
+If there is damage to outbuildings, associated structures, paths, boundary walls and fences, it is minor.
 Further investigations by an appropriately qualified and/or experienced person are required. |

-2 | Japanese Knotweed was not seen within the boundaries of this property, but it was seen on a neighbouring property or land.
-Here, it was within 7 metres of the boundary, but more than 7 metres away from habitable spaces, conservatory and/or garage of the subject property. |
+2 | Japanese Knotweed was not seen within the boundaries of this property.
+However, it was seen on a neighbouring property or land.
+Here, it was within 7 metres of the boundary but more than 7 metres away from the habitable spaces, the conservatory and/or the garage of the subject property. |

-1 | Japanese Knotweed was not seen on this property, but it can be seen on a neighbouring property or land where it was more than 7 metres away from the boundary. |
+1 | Japanese Knotweed was not seen on this property.
+However, it can be seen on a neighbouring property or land that was more than 7 metres away from the boundary. |

 Our Knotweed Risk Assessment Process